ProbateShow Table of Contents

 Is Probate Necessary?

-Probate laws and rules are determined at the state and county level; there are no federal requirements.
+Probate laws and rules are determined at the province and territory level; there are no federal requirements.

 Even if probate is not required, however, some people choose to go forward with an official probate process anyway (see Benefits below).